Inverse Fast Fourier Transform

 with j1 = 1, …, n1, …, jd = 1, …, nd.

-the 1-dimensional transform.
+the one-dimensional transform.
 Data provided by matrices are transformed

-according to the 2-dimensional transform.
+according to the two-dimensional transform.
 Data provided by multidimensional

 arrays or hfarrays are transformed according to the multidimensional